SMEWebify/WebErpMesv2/README.md

 Thanks to:
 - All our [contributors](https://github.com/SMEWebify/WebErpMesv2/graphs/contributors)
 - The workshops that test and provide feedback
-- The Laravel and Vue.js communities
+- The Laravel and React communities
 - Everyone who starred ⭐ the project

 ---